OldManDoug/Past-Year-Answer/README.md

 # AACS2034-Past-Year-Answer

-This repository consists of answers for the past year's papers on the subject AACS2034 Computer Systems Architecture
+This repository consists of answers for the past year's papers on the subject AACS2034 Fundamentals of Computer Networks

 ## Repository Structure